mbeliogl/Penny.io/Readme.md

   - They can add exactly one complementary network wallet via the dashboard modal.
   - Removal/replacement is gated by a confirmation modal that warns users they’ll be signed out if they’re connected with the wallet being removed.
   - After API success, the frontend compares the currently connected wallet (normalized EVM checksum or Solana base58) with the author’s canonical addresses and disconnects if it’s no longer valid.
+  - Secondary wallet becomes an accepted payout method *and* a secondary authentication method.

 - **Tipping & Donations**
   - Donation modal adapts button text + wallet prompts per network.